JThakrar/korona/README.md

 - integrated query, data export/import and aggregation
 - simple line-protocol mechanism to push metrics

-# How-To Use Steps
+# How-To Use
 ## Requirements
-The project was developed and compiled against the latest Kafka version as of April 2020 (Kafka 2.5.0) and thus requires the following as enumerated in the gradle build file:
+The project was developed and compiled against Kafka versions 2.4.1 (March 12, 2020) and 2.5.0 (April 15) and thus requires the following as enumerated in the gradle build file:

 - Kafka 2.2+